 Button Command Description Execute Runs the script or selected SQL.
-TORLABSQL00_2 Select Datasource List where you can specify the datasource against which to execute the SQL.
-0 Select Database Specify the database against which to execute the SQL.
+TORLABSQL00_2 Select Datasource Drop-down list where you can specify the datasource against which to execute the SQL.
+0 Select Database Lets you specify the database against which to execute the SQL.
 Errors Toggles the display of the Error window below the ISQL window.
-Save Opens the Save As dialog, where you can save the SQL as a file. 刘 Close Closes the ISQL window.
+Save Opens the Save As dialog box, where you can save the SQL as a file. 大 Close Closes the ISQL window.